-In this chapter, attention is given mainly to the course of an educative teaching event, its orderly progression, and the didactic-pedagogically accountable use of the teaching and learning aids during this event.
-In the last chapter, the educative teaching situation is considered further, and some possibilities of reflection will be noted with the aim that a student of didactic pedagogics eventually will him/herself proceed to think about educative teaching, since this is going to be his/her life task.
+In this chapter attention was given mainly to the course of the educative teaching event, its orderly progression and the didactic-pedagogically accountable use of the teaching and learning aids during this event.
+In the last chapter the educative teaching situation will be considered further and some possibilities of reflection will be noted with the aim that the student of didactic pedagogics eventually will himself proceed to think about educative teaching since this is going to be his life task.